 In the interactive plot page you can explore the results of the gene metadata table via a pivot table.

-5. Gene metadata table as a input for the rule-based meta-analysis
+6.1 Gene metadata table as input for the rule-based meta-analysis

-This newly created can be selected as input in the rule-based meta-analysis.
-When setting up the rule-based you can set the rules for the gene metadata table via a gene selection pivot table.
-You can use it to make a selection of your genes of interest based on if they satisfy gene metadata criteria.
-You can make selection for both categorical and numerical variables.
+You can use the pivot table to make a selection of your genes of interest based on if they satisfy gene metadata criteria.
+You can make a selection based on both categorical and numerical variables.
 The resulting gene selection table will display all your genes of interest and wheter they pass your selection criteria.

 Was this article helpful?